GDChaoticTCG/GDChaoticTCG/README.md

 ## Requesting access to the repositories
 At the moment, the only public repository is this one.
 Due to how incomplete this is, I would like to limit access to contributors.
 If you would like to contribute, please reach out to me in the [Chaotic Discord](https://discord.gg/chaotic) (username brainard50#3809) and we can talk about it.

+## Contributing
+[Documents](Documents/README.md) has instructions on how you can contribute to this project.
+Please refer to that.